Azure-Samples/cognitive-services-python-sdk-samples/README.md

 3. Set up the environment variable `ENTITYSEARCH_SUBSCRIPTION_KEY` with your CS key if you want to execute EntitySearch tests.
 4. Set up the environment variable `WEBSEARCH_SUBSCRIPTION_KEY` with your CS key if you want to execute WebSearch tests.
+4. Set up the environment variable `VIDEOSEARCH_SUBSCRIPTION_KEY` with your CS key if you want to execute VideoSearch tests.

 ## Demo